mookid8000/Cirqus/README.md

 You do this:

-    var processor = new CommandProcessor(...);
+    var processor = CommandProcessor.With()
+        .(...)
+        .Create();

-(of course satisfying the processor's few dependencies), and then you can do this:
+and let the API guide you through selecting an event store, possibly configuring some more stuff as well, and then you can do this:

     processor.ProcessCommand(myCommand);

 and then everything will flow from there.
+The command processor is reentrant and is meant to be kept around for the duration of your application's lifetime.
+Remember to

+    processor.Dispose();

+when the application shuts down.

 ### More docs